isotopsweden/Endpoints/README.md

 ```

 ### Testing
 You are likely to want to test your code that is built on top of Endpoints.
-To assist you with this, Endpoints includes the EndpointsTesting framework that provides you with helpful classes when testing.
+To assist you with this, Endpoints includes the EndpointsTesting package that provides you with helpful classes when testing.
 Below is a sample snippet of its usage:

 ```swift
 import EndpointsTesting